cartman9999/notifications_api/Readme.md

 On the other hand, by logging in as an adminitrator, we are able to check the notifications created by the regular users activity in the platform.

+The choosen stack of technologies for this exercise are:
+- Laravel 8
+- Vue 3

 ### Project Structure
 This project is divided in two folders:
 1) backend